 \subsection{Evaluation Methodology}

-\textbf{Benchmarks.} We ultilize three benchmark types: random circuits, quantum simulation circuits, and QAOA circuits.
+\textbf{Benchmarks.} We utilize three benchmark types: random, quantum simulation, and QAOA circuits.
 Benchmarks were created for 5, 10, 20, 50, and 100 qubits.
-Random circuits were generated with Qiskit’s \texttt{random\_circuit} function which places 1-Q and 2-Q gates on qubits at random.
+Random circuits were generated with Qiskit's \texttt{random\_circuit} function, which randomly places 1-Q and 2-Q gates on qubits.
 The number of \cx\ gates is set at 2x, 5x, 10x, 20x, and 50x the qubit count.
 Quantum simulation circuits were formed from 100 random Pauli strings.
 The probability $p$ of a qubit having a Pauli operator $X$, $Y$, or $Z$ varies from 0.1 to 0.5.
 QAOA circuits were constructed using $\zz$ gates between random qubit pairs.
 These pairs had an edge probability $p$ of 0.1 to 0.5.
 We also designed specific QAOA circuits based on 3-regular and 4-regular graphs.
 These circuits also used 5, 10, 20, 50, and 100 qubits.

-\textbf{Baselines.} Three devices as baselines were chosen: the 127-qubit IBM Washington machine, a 16$\times$16 square lattice, and a 16$\times$16 triangular lattice of fixed neutral atoms, following Ref.~\cite{tan2022}.
+\textbf{Baselines.} 3 devices as baselines were chosen: the 127-qubit IBM Washington machine, a 16$\times$16 square lattice, and a 16$\times$16 triangular lattice of fixed neutral atoms, following Ref.~\cite{tan2022}.
 The IBM machine features a heavy hexagon coupling graph.
-The square lattice's atoms connect to four nearest neighbors, while the triangular lattice's connect to six.
-Qiskit's transpiler compiled benchmark circuits onto these devices at optimization level 3, focusing on heuristic optimization.
+The square lattice's atoms connect to four nearest neighbors, while the triangular lattice's atoms connect to six.
+Qiskit's transpiler compiled benchmark circuits onto these devices at optimization level 3.
 Circuit depth, defined as the number of parallel 2-Q gate layers, was a key comparison metric, alongside the number of 2-Q gates in each \textit{compiled} circuit for the baseline devices and \name.
 Additionally, \name was benchmarked against the solver-based compiler from Ref.~\cite{tan2022}, used for QAOA problems on 3- and 4-regular graphs.
-Comparisons included circuit depths and compilation times, with a 4,000s timeout set for the solver-based compiler due to its exponential runtime scaling.
+Comparisons included circuit depths and compilation times, with a 4,000s timeout ($\sim$an hour) set for the solver-based compiler due to its exponential runtime scaling.